jundalisay/spblist/content/en/research/sarkar/english/chapter-00.md

 “Ram is going”; in Hindi, Ram ja raha hay, and in Saḿskrta, Ramah gacchati.
 English has its own verb forms, “is going,” Saḿskrta also has its own verb forms – “gacchati”.

 Páharii Punjábi is also a language because it too has its own verbs – for example, akśa basha or akśaŕa dasha.
 This is the first characteristic of a language: it has its own verbs.

 In Saḿskrtá, there are some verb endings such as -ti (gacchati), -tah (gacchatah), -anti (gacchanti), -si (gacchasi), -thas (gacchathah), and -tha (gacchathá), etc.

 2. Case endings for nouns

 For example, “Ram’s sister is eating bread”; in Saḿskrtá we say, Ramasya bhaginii rot́ikáḿ khádati.
 In Hindi we say Rám rii bhaen rotii kháráhii hay.

-And in Paháŕii language, Rám ki bhaen rot́ii khándii.
+In Paháŕii language, Rám ki bhaen rot́ii khándii.
 In Punjabi language there is a tendency to pronounce in the tirjak style (the “a” sound tends towards the “o” sound).

-In English “Ram’s” means “of Ram”; in Saḿskrta Ramasya (we add -sya); in Hindi, Ramki; In Páháŕii, Ram rii (the suffix -rii is added).
+In English “Ram’s” means “of Ram”.

+In Saḿskrta Ramasya (we add -sya).

+In Hindi, Ramki; In Páháŕii, Ram rii (the suffix -rii is added).
 These are called case endings; they vary from language to language, and from the linguistic point of view, every language which has its own case endings deserves to be recognized as a language.

 In this respect Páháŕii Punjabi is also a language different from Hindi, since both have their different case endings.